 - The yellow chair is where I sit for whole group teaching activities.

-- The white board to the right holds our calendar math curriculum components; calendar, days of the week train, number line, number bear, and counting hands to 100 quilt.
+- The white board to the right holds our calendar math components; calendar, days of the week train, number line, number bear, and counting hands to 100 quilt.

 - The picture schedule in the narrow blue pocket chart is a MUST for all early childhood classrooms.
 You can read more about it here.